monarch-initiative/MAxO/src/ontology/README.txt

-My method of creating ontologies modules
+STEPS of creating ontologies modules

 Goal: create medical action ontology with dosdp-tools and try to use existing ontologies as much as we can